springernature/python-pillow-buildpack/README.md

 This is a fork of the [Cloudfoundry Python Buildpack](https://github.com/cloudfoundry/python-buildpack) that adds extra libraries for more complete [Pillow](http://python-pillow.org)/[Pillow-SIMD](https://github.com/uploadcare/pillow-simd/) support.

+On top of that we've added libexiv2 in order to support py3exiv2, for image metadata manipulation.

 You can use this via:
  ```bash
 cf push my_app -b https://github.com/springernature/python-pillow-buildpack
  ```

+## Genereration of library binaries

+### libwebp

 The bundle libwebp was built on an Ubuntu 18.04.5 VM:
 ```bash